-Prerequisite: CRMC.221 and CRMC.333, or consent of the Chair in consultation with the instructor.
+Prerequisite: NASC 221 and any 300-level CRMC course., or consent of the Chair in consultation with the instructor.

 Students will be expected to undertake advanced research and practice into the incorporation of ceramic media within other creative contexts.
 The home studio of the student will be the site of production and critique.
 This course provides a critical forum to support advanced students undertaking creative projects involving inter-media or interdisciplinary contexts.

-CRMC.451 - Advanced Senior Studio II
+CRMC.451 - Advanced Ceramics Seminar